tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 _Since our package system is similar to [LOVE](https://love2d.org), following guides are modified from its [Wiki](https://love2d.org/wiki/Game_Distribution)._

 An app's package is a zip archive with `.nw` as extension.
-Two caveats:
+Three caveats:

+* There must be a `package.json` file that describes the package, see [[Manifest format]].
 * The `package.json` file must be at the root of the archive.
 * In the `.nw`, the file and directory path names are case sensitive.
 This can be puzzling for Windows and Mac OS X users, whose filesystem is case insensitive, and whose apps may work when unzipped but not when packaged.